Skip to main content

 For these reasons, vaccine conversations are a great opportunity to get familiar with a healthcare provider and his or her practice style.

 Yet, even as you have these conversations, you may still have some vaccine-related concerns.
 Healthcare providers understand this, and most of them try to answer your questions and help you be more comfortable with one of the most emotional aspects of new parenthood.
-Unfortunately, in an attempt to placate parents’ concerns, a healthcare provider may offer an “alternative” immunization schedule to replace the CDC’s recommended immunization schedule.
+Unfortunately, in an attempt to placate parents’ concerns, a healthcare provider may offer an “alternative” immunization schedule to replace the immunization schedule recommended by the Centers for Disease Control and Prevention (CDC).
 While this may make a physician seem like a potentially good co-pilot or fit for your family, it may actually be a sign of something else — a doctor who sees themselves as better equipped to make a schedule than groups of experts with a variety of backgrounds and areas of expertise.
 While this type of “independent” approach may be appealing, parents should proceed with caution for a couple of reasons.
 First, only the recommended schedule has been tested.
 Second, it means this provider or office may be willing to stray from collective scientific understanding on other topics as well.

 The benefits of vaccinating according to the recommended immunization schedule far outweigh any theoretical risks.
 Therefore, when speaking to a prospective physician about vaccines, consider the following types of statements to be RED FLAGS TO WATCH FOR: